outscal/Patrolling-Enemies-Project-Instructions/Chap01-Introduction.md

 The various steps involved in this project:
 - Create or assemble assets
-- Add the objects iin scene to create a platform
+- Add the objects in scene to create a platform
 - Add enemy objects to at different positions
 - Add a C# script with the enemy movement logic